Dzavialov/Photo-Studio-v2/README.md

 # Booking service for photostudio

+## About
-A training project written in ASP.NET Core Web API and Angular.
-It allows users to log in/register and book photo studio rooms for photo shoots.
-Additionally, it allows administrators to view users' bookings and manage them.
+This is a training project written in ASP.NET Core Web API and Angular.
+It allows users to book photo studio rooms for photo shoots, while administrator can view users' bookings and manage them.

+## Features
+In this application user can:
+- Create an account
+- Book a room
+- View his active and finished bookings

+And administrator can:
+- Create/Edit/Delete room
+- View users' bookings
+- Finish user bookings
+- Send email when finishing booking